 Traveling can leave a lasting impression on your mind, whether it is a trip to the nearest woods or across the seven seas.
 However, getting the most out of your travel requires staying healthy, planning, and budgeting.
+Here’s 5 tips to stay in shape when traveling.
 Using a bullet journal is the smartest way to achieve more with less in this regard.
 You would find it very useful and flexible especially if you are planning a long-term journey.
 Consider adding the following points in your bullet journal to make your trip an awesome encounter.

 One of the first things that your bullet journal can keep track of is the itinerary spread of your journey.
 Before making the entries into the journal, make sure you have planned everything from traveling dates and flights to hotel bookings and local transportation.
 Get all of your information together and start jotting down the essential points.

 Write down your flight details including dates, times, flight numbers and terminal numbers.
 You can also add the details of local transportation including buses, taxis, car rentals, and trains.
 Include hotel booking details such as check-in and check-out timings, address, outstanding amount, and contact numbers.
 You can also create a log book of daily activities for the entire journey.